Tidally induced spiral arm wraps encoded in phase space: Toy models of kinematic waves

 After this, we added the velocity kicks of \e\ref{e_DV} keeping positions unchanged.
-We used arbitrary values of $\Delta V=10 \kms$ and $D=20\kpc$.
+We used arbitrary values of $\Delta V=10\, \kms$ and $D=20\,\kpc$.
 These directly give the initial conditions for the orbital integration and are represented in the top row of \f\ref{f_m1} in the configuration space $X$-$Y$.
 The first column gives the positions of the toy orbits.
 Second and third columns indicate the average radial velocity $V_R$ and azimuthal $V_\phi-\overline{V_\phi(R)}$, respectively, where $\overline{V_\phi(R)}$ is the average azimuthal velocity at that radius.
 The quadrupole signature of \es\ref{e_DV} after the simulated satellite impact at $t=0$ is seen, with $V_R$ and $V_\phi$ shifted by a phase of $\pi/4$.
 With this scheme the orbits are distributed at special epicyclic phases depending on their location inside the disc.

 The next rows of \f\ref{f_m1} show the evolution of the positions and velocities of Model 1hf (with hot initial conditions and the logarithmic potential).
-The initial pattern starts rotating at an angular speed of \ok2, which depends on radius $R$, and thus its locus follows:
+The initial pattern rotates at an angular speed of \ok2, which depends on radius $R$, and thus its locus follows:

 Because of the radial dependence of the rotation speed, the pattern winds up (shears) with time.
 In the top panel of \f\ref{f_m1} we show a dashed and a dot-dashed line corresponding to opposite azimuthal regions that have negative radial velocities at the initial times.
 In the following rows, these lines are wound up as described in \e\ref{e_ok2}.
 These lines mark the position of stars that are at an epicyclic phase of $\psi=\pi/2$ at each time.
 A material arm (made of the same stars at all times) would instead phase-mix at a rate of $\omega$, that is, with a much steeper dependence on $R$ and thus much faster.
 Another fundamental difference with material arms is that here the pattern is composed of stars with common epicycle phase at a given time, and thus stars that instantaneously are on top of the crest of the wave change with time.